Connect with us

 on

-As it pertains to the voting, here are a few key things to be aware of.
+Regarding the voting, here are the key things to be aware of.

-– These results are based on 2022’s performance.
-2023 changes have no effect on the voting.
+– These results are based on 2023’s performance.
+2024 changes have no effect on the voting.
+Some shows went through change in 2023.
+We promote them based on how they ended the year, not how they started it.

-– Our executive panel consists of forty-six (46) program directors and corporate executives from a number of top broadcasting companies including Audacy, iHeart, Cumulus, Beasley, Hubbard, Good Karma Brands, ESPN Radio, FOX Sports Radio, SiriusXM, Spotify, and independently owned and operated radio stations.
-We involve a large number of people in this process in order to include feedback from all parts of the country, as well as to prevent the results from heavily favoring one company.
+– Our executive panel consists of fifty eight (58) program directors and corporate executives from a number of top broadcasting companies including Audacy, iHeart, Cumulus, Beasley, Hubbard, Good Karma Brands, ESPN Radio, FOX Sports Radio, SiriusXM, Spotify, and a number of independently owned and operated radio stations.
+We involve a large group in this process in order to include feedback from all parts of the country, as well as to prevent the results from heavily favoring one company.

-A total of 29 programmers were eligible for voting consideration in the Major Market Sports Radio Program Directors category.
+A total of 27 programmers were eligible for voting consideration in the Major Market Program Directors category.
+Major markets consist of cities in the top 20 markets.

-– Voters choose their Top 20 in this category based on a few key factor’s including leadership, brand success, ratings, multiplatform impact, etc..
-Keep in mind that voters live in different cities, have different tastes, and value certain qualities more than others.
-This isn’t a perfect science, but it’s the best system we’ve been able to come up with to showcase how sports radio’s brain trust view the best in the format.
+– Voters are asked to consider a bunch of factors when making their selections.
+Among the criteria taken into account includes originality, multi-platform impact, ratings and revenue success, and more.
+Keep in mind that our voters live in different cities, work for different companies, have different tastes, and value certain factors higher than others.
+This is not a perfect science, but it’s the best system we’ve come up with to showcase how sports radio’s brain trust view the best in the format.

-Now, here are the full results of “BSM’s Top 20 Major Market Sports Radio Program Directors of 2022!”
+Now, here are the full results of “BSM’s Top 20 Major Market Program Directors of 2023

 Additional Notes:

-• The closest contest saw Rick Radzik finish ahead of Mitch Rosen by 3 points.
+• The closest contest saw Rick Radzik hold off Rod Lakin by four (4) points.

-• Of the 29 programmers eligible for consideration this year, 10 received at least one 1st place vote.
+• Of the 27 eligible programmers, ten (10) received at least one 1st place vote.

-• Monday February 13 = The Top 20 Major/Mid Market Sports Radio Stations of 2022
+• Monday February 12 = Top 20 Local Major/Mid Market Sports Radio Stations of 2023

 Sign up for the BSM 8@8